TOMLINSON BARN EDUCATION CENTER Project Background & History

 How You Can Help

-The District is now seeking donations and monetary gifts from the local community for the following needs for the property:
+Any donation amount will help us toward our goal to creating and maintaining the education space for learning, growing, and bettering our community.
+The district is seeking donations and monetary gifts from the local community for the following needs for the property:

 Tractor and implements are needed to maintain the property.
 Brush hog for maintaining trails,